Amalia González Caballero de Castillo Ledón

-Amalia González Caballero de Castillo Ledón (1898 - 1986) was a Mexican diplomat, cabinet minister, minister plenipotentiary, writer, and the first female member of a presidential cabinet.
+Amalia González Caballero de Castillo Ledón (18 August 1898 – 2 June 1986) was a Mexican diplomat, cabinet minister, minister plenipotentiary, writer, and the first female member of a presidential cabinet.
 She distinguished herself for fighting for women rights including her efforts to secure women's voting rights in 1952.

-Castillo Ledon studied at the National Autonomous University of Mexico.
-She was founder and chair of Club Internacional de Mujeres (1932) and the Ateneo Mexicano de Mujeres (1937).
+González Caballero studied at the National Autonomous University of Mexico (UNAM).
+She was the founder and chair of the Club Internacional de Mujeres (1932) and the Ateneo Mexicano de Mujeres (1937).
 She also founded the Teatro de Masas.
-She was associated with the journal Hogar and was a columnist for Excelsior.
-Since 2012, her remains rest in the Rotonda de las Personas Ilustres.
+She was associated with the journal Hogar and was a columnist for Excélsior.
+At the founding of the United Nations she served as delegate to the UN Commission on the Status of Women during the drafting of the Universal Declaration of Human Rights.
+Since 2012, her remains rest in the Rotonda de las Personas Ilustres in Mexico City.